 During the festival, Jelgava Municipal Council will cooperate with the navigation application Waze, where visitors will be able to use a map with indicated car parks and traffic limitations in Jelgava during the Ice Sculpture Festival.
 Drivers will be able to receive real-time traffic information online, helping them to plan their route.

 The visitors of the festival are kindly asked to park their cars on the side of the River Lielupe, from which they arrive in the city, and, if possible, not to use Lielupe Bridge.
-Information on changes and news regarding traffic, as well as tourism opportunities in Jelgava during the festival will be announced HERE.

 The International Ice Sculpture Festival is organised by the city of Jelgava and the institution Kultūra with the support of SIA Ramirent.